XaviGuti/project0/README.md

 the information for styling the navigation bar.

 Just as a note, the stylesheet coming form bootstrap seems to interfere with the nav_style.css stylesheet.
 I don't really understand how or why its happening or for to address the issue.
+Chrome is also modifying the background color of the "body" tag.
+Looks better in safari.

 This is the first time I've ever created a website or used HTML, CSS, and SCSS.
 I've learned quite a bit and hope to become more comfortable with being able to design a page how I want it.
 Also, I like that git was introduced early on.
 Thanks for making these classes/lectures available.